Child car seat laws in the UK

 The consequences of ignoring the legal requirements could be expensive (at best) or fatal (at worst).
 Police are able to administer an on-the-spot fine of £30, or £500 if the case is referred to court.

-Remember, it's the driver of the vehicle's responsibility to ensure all passengers are safely strapped in.
+Remember, the driver of the vehicle is responsible for ensuring all passengers are safely strapped in.
 If you're the driver, always check.

 The consequences of ignoring the legal requirements could be expensive (at best) or fatal (at worst)